 - Child must be under 18 years of age at time of application.

 - Scholarships may only be used to pursue a surgical evaluation at a Level 4 pediatric epilepsy center located in the U.S. as defined by the National Association of Epilepsy Centers.
 Second and third evaluations are acceptable under the program.

-- Families will be selected from applications submitted the prior calendar month by a peer review panel of parents/legal guardians of children who have had epilepsy surgery.
+- Families will be selected from applications submitted no more than one month prior to the surgical evaluation and no later than the same month of the evaluation.
+Selection will be made by a peer review panel of parents/legal guardians of children who have had epilepsy surgery.
 All applications will be de-identified, so that peer review panel members do not know the identity of the applicant.

 - Any future reasonable travel costs, including gasoline, airfare, car rental, local transportation, parking fees, and lodging expenses incurred while traveling to pursue a surgical evaluation.
 Receipts must be provided as proof of eligible travel costs incurred prior to the cash award.
 Only final expenses incurred will be awarded.

 - Children who have received this scholarship previously

 - Immediate relatives of the Abel family or employees/relatives of Dixi Medical and/or The Brain Recovery Project.